amartinsan/SNPs_pipeline/README.md

  ## For the file to take up new data, check the folder Feed_newDATA

- The code to work requires to run in the same folder as
+ The code to work requires to run in the same folder as the file intented to parse to the large merge_genotype.vcf with the VCF-DATA.rda file.